About Us

 Our Colleagues

-The Society’s “Speak Up Policy” part of the Society’s Whistleblowing arrangements provides colleagues with effective reporting channels to raise any modern slavery concerns.
+The Society’s “Speak Up Policy” part of the Society’s whistleblowing arrangements provides colleagues with effective reporting channels to raise any modern slavery concerns.

 The Society remains committed to taking reasonable steps to contribute toward helping eradicate modern slavery and human trafficking by: